OasisArtisan/OasisLight-ServerManager/README.md

 - Automatic restart option for any crashed servers.
 (Makes sure your servers stay online)
 - Custom full backups of all your servers to a minimal compressed size.
 - Scheduale periodic restarts, backups, announcements, or any console command for any server.
-- A monitor screen that displays all of your servers and their status in one place.
+- A customizable monitor screen that displays all of your servers and their status in one place.
+- A global control panel to restart, backup, send a command to all servers with one command.
 - Extremely light as it can run on as little as 5MB of RAM for medium sized networks.

 ## Getting started